 hya its rising damp cos it only rises average 1mtr ,you can get a slurry t protect ur internal furnishings ie wall paper n decoratin but will not cure the problem till you get new dampfroofing injected to affected areas ,also check that thers a cowerly on your chimley pot

-Jason Wright Property, Maintenance and Repairs 14th Apr, 2012
+Jason Wright Property, Maintenance and Joinery 14th Apr, 2012

 Hi dave.
 Got to agree with. act. sort out rising damp issues and then check chimney flashings for water ingress ,these are the two main problem areas with chimneys .
 Don't waste cash on de humidifier , Walls will dry when plaster off, to do works etc so long as not soaking.
 Cheers mark